Enet4/byteordered/README.md

 In addition, some users feel that adding the type parameter on each read/write method call is unnecessarily verbose and ugly.

-Rather than building yet another new library, this crates aims to provide an alternative public API to `byteorder`, so that it becomes suitable for this particular case while preserving its familiarity and core capabilities.
+Rather than building yet another new library, this crate aims to provide an alternative public API to `byteorder`, so that it becomes suitable for this particular case while preserving its familiarity and core capabilities.

 ## Using